ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 ### Ack

-You don't have to call `msg.Ack()` or `msg.Nack()` after a message is processed (you can if you want, of course).
-`msg.Ack()` is called when `HanderFunc` doesn't return an error.
+By default, `msg.Ack()` is called when `HanderFunc` doesn't return an error.
 If an error is returned, `msg.Nack()` will be called.
+Because of this, you don't have to call `msg.Ack()` or `msg.Nack()` after a message is processed (you can if you want, of course).

 ### Producing messages

-When returning multiple messages in the router, you should be aware that most of Publisher's implementations don't support [atomic publishing of the messages]({{< ref "/docs/pub-sub#publishing-multiple-messages" >}}).

-It may lead to producing only some of the messages and sending `msg.Nack()` when the broker or the storage are not available.
+When returning multiple messages from a handler, be aware that most Publisher implementations don't support [atomic publishing of messages]({{< ref "/docs/pub-sub#publishing-multiple-messages" >}}).
+It may end up producing only some of messages and sending `msg.Nack()` if the broker or the storage are not available.

-If it is an issue, you should consider publishing a maximum of one message with one handler.
+If it is an issue, consider publishing just one message with each handler.

 ### Running the Router